What is LinkedIn – And Why it Matters

 If Facebook users seek value in humor and political conversation, LinkedIn users seek value by way of useful information that can be used in a practical sense to enhance a business.
 The key difference is, that value is waiting to be compensated.
 Business owners are looking to spend money, LinkedIn is where they decide how to spend it.

 All you need to do is provide the value up front and understand how LinkedIn works to make the most of it.
-This site is a great resource for anyone looking to take LinkedIn up to another level.
+LinkedInfluence is a great resource for learning how to use LinkedIn effectively.